david-andreasson/novareport/README.md

 ## 📅 Example Flow

 1. User registers and logs in
-2. User subscribes and pays with Monero
+2. User subscribes and pays with Stripe or Monero
-3. Payment confirmation activates the subscription
+3. Payment confirmation (Stripe webhook or Monero monitor) activates the subscription
 4. A scheduler in `reporter-service` runs every 4 hours, ingests crypto news and builds the report
 5. AI (via 1min.ai) generates the structured report summary
 6. `notifications-service` sends the report via email and Discord